So, you want to be a Community Education instructor?

 How does it work?

-Step 1: Email a brief description (125-word limit) of the course you’d like to teach to Dave Price, OCCC’s Director of Community Education.
+Step 1: Email a brief description (125-word limit) of the course you’d like to teach to Dave Price, OCCC’s Vice President for Engagement & Entrepreneurship.
 Be sure to include details such as:

 - Number of sessions for your proposed class